 The 1980s also saw the beginning of other forms of urban and dance music such as electro-funk, freestyle, Miami bass, and synthpop.
 'The DJ' had become the source from which the hottest sounds were introduced (and re-played) to the masses.
 As the bearer of great music and musical knowledge, some of the functions of a DJ is to play the right records at the right time and to set the tempo.
-DJs are the backbone of the music industry.
+Fort Lauderdale DJ is the backbone of the music industry in Fort Lauderdale.
 Through the decades, DJs went from playing records to becoming artists and superstars in their own right.

 Serving Miami-Dade, Broward, & Palm Beach County